 An employer can appoint the best person for the job, bearing in mind any adjustments it will be reasonable to make in the job.
 However, without reasonable adjustments in the recruitment process, it may not become apparent that the person who stammers is the best person for the job.

-See Y v Calderdale Council (2003) and Y v Bradford Council (2006) for examples of cases where the tribunal held that an employer had failed to make sufficient reasonable adjustments to the recruitment process for a person who stammers.
+Y v Calderdale Council (2003) and Y v Bradford Council (2006) are examples of cases where the tribunal held that an employer had failed to make sufficient reasonable adjustments to the recruitment process for a person who stammers.
 In the Calderdale case, the tribunal found that the applicant would have had a 50-50 chance of getting the job had proper adjustments been made.
 There are more cases on reasonable adjustments for stammering at Recruitment and promotion>Some cases on reasonable adjustments for stammering.

-For example, how many jobs ask for ‘excellent communication skills’, and how many times is that actually justified?
-Would ‘good’ communication skills actually be sufficient, and do the skills need to be primarily oral?
+How many jobs ask for “excellent communication skills”, and how many times is that actually justified?
+Would “good” communication skills actually be sufficient, and do the skills need to be primarily oral?
 Could reasonable adjustments in the job help?
-Also important is that excellent oral communication skills should not be seen as requiring fluency; some people who stammer do have excellent oral communication skills, while stammering.
-See further Excellent communication skills and Assessment of oral skills>What is being assessed.)
+Also important is that excellent oral communication skills should not be seen as requiring fluency; some people who stammer have excellent oral communication skills, while stammering.
+See further Excellent communication skills and Assessment of oral skills>What is being assessed.

 Employment Code para 16.4

-A related issue is whether presentation skills are really required for the job: Presentations in recruitment>Are presentation skills really important for the job?
+- if the recruitment process includes a presentation, are presentation skills really required for the job: Presentations in recruitment>Are presentation skills really important for the job?

-Lower levels of academic attainment are probably also found in various other disabilities, and indeed in older people since fewer older people went to university.
-Accordingly unjustified academic requirements are potentially unlawful as indirect age discrimination, as well as disability discrimination.
+Lower levels of academic attainment are probably also found in various other disabilities, and in older people since fewer older people went to university.
+Therefore unjustified academic requirements are potentially unlawful as indirect age discrimination, as well as disability discrimination.

 Arriving at the building

 Consider what will happen when the candidate arrives.
 For example is there an entry phone which may cause problems?
 Are reception staff prepared for candidates who stammer?
-(Recruitment (stamma.org)).
+(Recruiters (stamma.org)).

-Also a telephone or video interview (below) may require an adjusted format, such as doing it face-to-face.
+Also a telephone or video interview (below) may require an adjusted format, such as doing it face-to-face or in writing.

-Sometimes insufficient extra time is allowed because the interviewers feel they have to end the interview when the next interviewee’s appointment time arrives – or soon after, so the next interviewee does not wait too long.
-A way to deal with this is to schedule the interview of the person who stammers at the end of a session of interviews.
-This gives greater flexibilility to extend the interview as required.
-It would seem reasonable for an employer to have to schedule the interview in this way, at least if it knows or should know of the issue.
-An advance request by the person who stammers will make the adjustment more likely to happen in practice, and may be relevant to how far the employer has obligations under the Equality Act.
+Interviewers might not allow sufficient extra time because they feel they have to end the interview when the next interviewee’s appointment time arrives – or soon after, so that the next interviewee doesn’t wait too long.
+A way to deal with this is to schedule the interview of the person who stammers at the end of a session.
+This gives greater flexibility to extend the interview as required.

-In HM Land Registry v Wakefield longer time was offered alongside other adjustments, including allowing the candidate to supplement his oral answers with something in writing.
+In HM Land Registry v Wakefield the employer offered longer time alongside other adjustments, including allowing the candidate to supplement his oral answers with something in writing (below).

 Oral interview: awareness of interviewers

-Interviewers should be aware of stammering issues, and can get information from the British Stammering Association (see some links above, and they have a helpline.).
+Interviewers should be aware of stammering issues, and can get information from Stamma (the British Stammering Association): see some links above.
 For example:

-- be aware that people who stammer may substitute words they can say for words they cannot (Hiding the stammer>Word substitution and “fillers”).
+- Be aware that people who stammer may substitute words and phrases they can say for words they cannot (Hiding the stammer>Word substitution and “fillers”).

-- Consider ignoring overuse of ‘filler/comfort’ words or terms such as ‘you know’ and ‘in fact’ – people who stammer often use these to help them get through anticipated dysfluency;
+- Consider ignoring overuse of ‘filler/comfort’ words or terms such as “you know” and “in fact”.
+People who stammer often use these to help them get through dysfluency, and to disguise it.

 It is very possible that the person will communicate more easily in the work situation than in the interview, even if the workplace situation might be seen as ‘more challenging’.
-For example, in one case a firefighter could communicate at a blazing fire but stammered more at the interview.
-For more, see separate page Assessment of oral skills.
+See separate page Assessment of oral skills.